Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Evaluation Result

 Our reinforcement learning based training strategy brings substantial performance gains over the vanilla baseline.
 Removing the GRPO component (\textit{w/o GRPO}) leads to a marked drop in performance, highlighting the critical role of reinforcement learning in enabling the legal reasoning capability of LLMs.
 This demonstrates that GRPO's intra-group comparison mechanism effectively exploits quality differences among reasoning trajectories, making it essential for optimizing legal reasoning capabilities.
 Similarly, the \textit{w/o SFT} setting confirms that both SFT and RL stages are jointly necessary for achieving optimal performance.

-Among all components, the information-gain-enhanced reward mechanism contributes most significantly to performance improvements.
+The information-gain-enhanced reward mechanism also provides notable performance gains.
 To verify this, we evaluate a variant that excludes information gain and instead relies solely on traditional reward signals (\textit{w/o Info-Gain}).
-The resulting performance degradation confirms the value of incorporating differential Q-value analysis, which enables fine-grained differentiation of reasoning quality.
-The gap between this variant and the full Legal$\Delta$ model underscores the effectiveness of our reward enhancement in capturing the subtle characteristics of high-quality legal reasoning.
+The resulting performance degradation confirms the important role of incorporating differential Q-value analysis, which enables fine-grained differentiation of reasoning quality.
+The performance gap between the baseline variant that excludes information gain and our full Legal$\Delta$ model demonstrates that our information-gain enhancement effectively improves legal reasoning ability.